slamora/brackets-wiki/Creating-Themes.md

     * matches for the "Find" command
         * Release 0.42 - _Tricky: see below_
         * Release 0.43 - `.CodeMirror-searching` (all matches), `.CodeMirror-searching.searching-current-match` (current match)
+    * matches for the ["highlightMatches"](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets#preferences) auto word highlighting - `.cm-matchhighlight`
     * the highlight for the active line (`View > Highlight Active Line`) - `.CodeMirror-focused .CodeMirror-activeline-background` and `.CodeMirror-focused .CodeMirror-activeline .CodeMirror-gutter-elt`
     * the Quick View hover highlight - `.quick-view-highlight`
-    * matches for the ["highlightMatches"](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets#preferences) auto word highlighting - `.cm-matchhighlight`
+    * cursor in overwrite mode - `.CodeMirror-overwrite .CodeMirror-cursor`
 * [Known issue](https://github.com/adobe/brackets/issues/8490): Make sure your LESS file doesn't end with a comment (if it does, add a blank line afterward).
+* Don't set the editor font to a web font (`@font-face`) - this will cause cursor positioning glitches.
+Note that users can also override the font set by your extension via the View > Themes dialog.

 **Search result highlighting** _(0.42 only)_ - All Find results are indicated by the same highlight style; the "current" result also has its text selected.
 Since it's hard to style `.CodeMirror-searching` with a transparent background that looks good atop both the regular editor background and the text selection color (and makes those two cases visually distinct), you can use a trick for more flexibility: change text selection to a different color while searches are in progress (a text selection will _never_ be visible without `.CodeMirror-searching` overlaid on top of it, while a search is in progress).
 [See the base theme for an example of this in action](https://github.com/adobe/brackets/blob/master/src/styles/brackets.less#L1326-L1352).